JimP-lab/Switchboard.ai-ApiCall/README.md

 # Switchboard.ai-ApiCall
-Here you can find the api call of switchboard.ai running through postman call
+Here you can find the api call of switchboard.ai running through postman call by watching this video: